getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 ### /system

 The `system` folder is where the files that make Grav actually function live.
 You should not edit anything in this folder because an update to Grav could overwrite your changes.
 If you need to change something related to how Grav works, you can use plugins as discussed in later chapters.

+### /tmp

+The `tmp` folder is used by Grav and plugins to store temporary files.

+!!
+This folder should not be used to store any user data, as it is routinely flushed of all data.

 ### /vendor